Events & Collaborations

 2017 & 2018

-Selected for Beautiful Furniture Reimagined, a pop-up showroom at 7 East 14th Street, New York; show extended from six months to two years.
+Selected for Beautiful Furniture Reimagined, an exhibit and showroom at Union Square, New York City; show extended from six months to two years.

 Selected as exhibitor for the Design Knows No Borders trade show at Brooklyn Museum.
 Our booth featured work by 18 furniture-makers from across the borough.

 Selected for Re-imagining!
-Old Wood > Beautiful New Furniture, a pop-up at Atlantic and Vanderbilt avenues, Brooklyn.
-Our month-long showroom highlighted original reclaimed furniture by 90 artisans (see photo).
+Old Wood > Beautiful New Furniture, a curated exhibit and pop-up in Brooklyn, NYC.
+The exhibit highlighted 90 artisans who are transforming reclaimed materials into beautiful original furniture (see photo).

 "Validating the possibilities of sophisticated, recycled objects."